2 restaurants opening soon in North Charleston; Goose Creek Chick-fil-A closing for redo

 Dropping in

-A new convenience store called opening at 4112 Dorchester Road in North Charleston.
+A new convenience store is opening at 4112 Dorchester Road in North Charleston.

 Shop N Til You Drop recently applied for an alcohol license to sell beer and wine to go.
 Operated by Kashayla Washington, plans are to remain open around the clock.